brotatotes/bht-automation/bht gen 1/Romans/Chapter 8/Romans 8 36 bht.md

 3. "What, if we verify the ancient description?"

 ### Jamieson Fausset Brown:
-1. "For thy sake, &c." - This quote highlights the reference to Psalms 44:22, indicating that the commentary is drawing from the Old Testament to provide insight into the verse.
+1. "For thy sake, &c." - This quote from Psalms 44:22 is used to illustrate the kind of treatment God's faithful people can expect from their enemies when their hatred of righteousness is stirred.

-2. "Descriptive of what God's faithful people may expect from their enemies" - This quote emphasizes the commentary's focus on the experiences and challenges faced by believers when confronted by adversaries.
+2. "Descriptive of what God's faithful people may expect from their enemies." - This quote emphasizes that the verse serves as a description of the treatment believers can anticipate from their adversaries.

-3. "There is nothing to restrain it" - This quote suggests that the commentary acknowledges the potential intensity and unrestrained nature of the hatred that enemies may have towards those who uphold righteousness.
+3. "There is nothing to restrain it." - This quote highlights the idea that when the enemies' animosity towards righteousness is unleashed, there are no limits or restraints to their actions.

+### Albert Barnes:
+1. "The condition of saints in the time of the psalmist was similar to that of Christians in the time of Paul."
+2. "We endure sufferings equivalent to dying."
+3. "Our enemies judge that we ought to die, and deem us the appropriate subjects of slaughter, with as little concern or remorse as the lives of sheep are taken."

 ### John Calvin:
-1. "He intimates, that the dread of death is so far from being a reason to us for falling away, that it has been almost ever the lot of God's servants to have death as it were present before their eyes."
+1. "The dread of death is so far from being a reason to us for falling away, that it has been almost ever the lot of God’s servants to have death as it were present before their eyes."
 2. "It is no new thing for the Lord to permit his saints to be undeservedly exposed to the cruelty of the ungodly."
 3. "By saying that they died daily, they intimated that death was so suspended over them, that their life differed but little from death."

 ### Philip Schaff:
-1. "The whole Psalm refers to the sufferings of God's people, and the verse, even if not directly prophetic, is typical of the treatment the world bestows on God's children."
+1. "The whole Psalm refers to the sufferings of God’s people, and the verse, even if not directly prophetic, is typical of the treatment the world bestows on God’s children."
-2. "The special point proven by the quotation is the danger of the 'sword,' since to this extremity persecution had gone in the case of the saints of old."
+2. "The special point proven by the quotation is the danger of the ‘sword,’ since to this extremity persecution had gone in the case of the saints of old."
 3. "Because thus reckoned as sheep destined for slaughter, they were killed all the day long."

+### Archibald T Robertson:
+1. "He quotes Psalms 44:23."
+2. "Same idea of continuous martyrdom in 1 Corinthians 15:31."
+3. "Objective genitive (σφαγης)."

 ### John Gill:
 1. "For the sake of God, and his pure worship, Old Testament saints were frequently put to death, or exposed to the persecutions of men, which often issued in death."